-Below is a list of various magazines, webzines, blogs and web sites that I’ve been published in or contributed to.
+Below is a list of various magazines, press stories, webzines, blogs and web sites that I’ve been published in or contributed to over the years.

-Web links are shown, if available, so why not buy / download a copy as keeping these publications alive is the only way we can halt the bland, boring verse propagated by the arts council elites and ‘Taffia Wales’.
+Web links are shown, if available, so why not buy / download a copy as keeping these publications alive is the only way we can halt the bland, boring verse propagated by the metropolitan elites.

 Also, if you are a writer, then why not look these publications up yourself and maybe submit some of your own work.